 Partial improvement can be seen within days; however, full recovery will take several months, so cage rest is essential.
 Generally, the long-term prognosis is very good, and re-injury is uncommon.
 The plate does not need to be removed unless problems occur later.
 As with any surgery, complications are possible.
 The TPLO is significantly more expensive than the traditional surgery.

 Cruciate Surgery: TTA

 A third surgical method is called the tibial tuberosity advancement (TTA).
 Like the TPLO, the TTA allows the knee to function without a cruciate ligament.
-The details of this method are slightly different, but the TTA still involves cutting of the tibia and placement of hardware.
-Some surgeons describe the TTA as a less invasive procedure than the TPLO - and with a faster recovery.
-However, other surgeons see little difference.
+The details of this method are slightly different, but the TTA still involves the cutting of the tibia and placement of hardware.
+Some surgeons describe the TTA as a less invasive procedure than the TPLO, and with a faster recovery.
+Other surgeons see little difference.
 The dog's anatomy is also a deciding factor.
 The cost of the TTA is comparable to the TPLO.

 Cruciate Surgery Recovery in Dogs

 Regardless of the surgery type, a post-operative resting period of eight weeks or more is crucial to the healing process.
-In addition, physical therapy is often recommended and can be extremely successful for long term recovery.
+In addition, physical therapy is often recommended and can be extremely successful for long-term recovery.
 Compliance with your vet's recommendations will give your dog the best chance of full recovery with fewer complications.
 As with any orthopedic surgery, know that it is not uncommon for dogs to develop arthritis in the future.
-However, with care and compliance, your dog can live a full, healthy, and comfortable life.
+With care and compliance, your dog can live a full, healthy, and comfortable life.